profgreatwonder/gene-resistance-prediction/README.md

-# Drug Resistance Prediction
+# Gene Resistance Prediction

 ## Project Goal

 This project aimed to develop predictive models for drug resistance testing for the drugs listed below:

 - Chloroquine
 - Dihydroartemisinin
 - Lumefantrine
 - Quinine
 - Halofantrine
 - and Piperaquine.

 ## Project Desciption

 It is focused on gene resistance prediction, allowing users to upload genome sequence files, which is then preprocessed and fed into machine learning models for resistance prediction.
 This work utilized both software engineering and machine learning expertise to deliver a solution that could assist researchers in making informed decisions about drug resistance.

 Models were built using dataset for each of the drugs provided (Chloroquine, Dihydroartemisinin, Lumefantrine, Quinine, Halofantrine, and Piperaquine).
 Six(6) different models were generated from the dataset representing each of the drugs.
 These models were then stored in pickle files with User Interface(UI) and Application Programming Interface(API) created using streamlit.
-The model was tested locally using files stored in *consensus_sequences* folder through streamlit in the file *app.py*.
+The model was tested locally using files stored in _consensus_sequences_ folder through streamlit in the file _app.py_.
 When the required results were achieved, it was finally deployed to streamlit cloud at this [Link](https://gene-resistance-prediction-aazkmjfvmmyzd84umrstv5.streamlit.app/).

 ### Interacting with the Project UI